dufferprog/verbexx/README.md

   * No OOP support
   * Almost no support for functional programming
   * No lazy evaluation (except for verbs like "&&", "||", @LOOP, etc. ), other than blocks of code passed into verbs.
-  * No pattern matching, immutable data, pure functions, monads, functors, continuations, currying, etc.
+  * No pattern matching, immutable data, pure functions, monads, functors, continuations, partial application, currying, etc.
   * No support for regular expressions
   * No garbage collection
   * No list comprehensions and generators, ranges, coroutines, etc.
   * No concurrency, multi-threading, green threads, fibers, channels, etc.
-  * No trancendental functions, BigNum support, and other math support (this may happen soon)
+  * No trancendental functions, BigNum support, and other math support
-  * No file I/O (except very limited I/O to/from stdout/stdin) (this may also happen soon)
+  * No file I/O (except very limited I/O to/from stdout/stdin/stderr)
   * No fancy general-purpose container structures, iterators, move semantics, etc.
-  * No advanced string functions, string interpolation, formatted output, etc.
+  * No advanced string functions or container-based functions
-  * No internationalization and locales, No proper Unicode support (combining characters) etc.
+  * No internationalization and locales, No proper Unicode support (combining characters or grapheme clusters) etc.
-  * No communications or web support -- HTML, sockets, etc.
+  * No communications or web support -- no HTML, sockets, JSON, etc.
   * No foreign function APIs
   * No elaborate type system or type inference, enumerations, etc.
   * No parse-time macros, although it's possible to run user-defined and built-in verbs during the preprocess stage while the AST is being built, and these can cause strings to be inserted into the program source as it's being parsed.
   * No generic programming, templates, metaprogramming, etc.
-  * No namespaces
+  * No namespaces, modules, or first-class environments
   * No debuggers, IDEs, etc.

 ## Sample verbexx code